 1. Do you routinely check if families qualify for Healthy Start?

-2. Support families to complete the application form
+2. Support families to complete the online application form

 3. Display Boards

 A display board in your setting, or an information folder, is a great way to share the information above with families and ensuring those that qualify are aware of this important scheme.